-Smartifai Files Patent To Solidify Its Position As A Leader In Audience Context Solutions
+Smartifai Files Patent to Solidify Its Position as a Leader in Audience Context Solutions

-(MENAFN- Mid-East Info) Massive media : In a major step towards reshaping the AdTech industry, Dubai-based Smartifai has filed a patent with the United States Patent and Trademark Office (USPTO) on January 14, 2025, for its revolutionary audience context solution.
-This development highlights the company's evolution from a contextual advertising provider to a leading authority in audience context intelligence, enabling brands to connect with their audiences more effectively and meaningfully.
+(MENAFN- Massive Media ME) Massive Media: In a major step towards reshaping the AdTech industry, Dubai-based Smartifai has filed a patent with the United States Patent and Trademark Office (USPTO) on January 14, 2025, for its revolutionary audience context solution.
+This development highlights the company’s evolution from a contextual advertising provider to a leading authority in audience context intelligence, enabling brands to connect with their audiences more effectively and meaningfully.

 The patent reinforces Smartifai’s commitment to innovation and sets the stage for its global expansion strategy.
 By leveraging insights from a multitude of consumer touchpoints, the company is redefining how brands create personalized, impactful campaigns that resonate with their target audiences.